Reflected random walks and unstable Martin boundary

 \subsection{Multidimensional reflected random walks in complexes}

 This section is split into three parts.
 We shall first introduce the class of reflected random walks in the positive quadrant, on which we shall work throughout the paper and prove the instability phenomenon described above.
-We will next put this family of models into a larger class of multidimensional reflected random walks in complexes, in relation with many probabilistic questions in the last fifty years.
+We will next view this family of models within a larger class of multidimensional reflected random walks in complexes, in relation with many probabilistic questions of the last fifty years.
 Finally, we will review the literature from the viewpoint of Martin boundary and Green functions of reflected random walks (and more generally of non-homogeneous Markov chains).